 Food: I am a foodie.
 I am open to really anything and everything but same favorites include Tagliatelle Bolognese, Kitfo, Japchae with Bulgogi, Barbecued Salmon, a good bagel with lox flavored cream cheese (but not lox and cream cheese).

 1. Good books

 6. Nights of Reckless Abandon

-I find myself with a list of dealbreakers that is thoroughly odd, slightly malleable but also telling in terms of the type of people I tend to not get along with.
+I find myself with a list of dealbreakers that is thoroughly odd, super malleable but also telling in terms of the type of people I tend to not get along with.
 I'm excising the usual discussion of people who are my political opposite, don't believe in equal rights, are not feminists etc etc. Those things will surely show up in our match percentages.

 1. You believe that everyone in LA is a transplant and that LA is synonymous with Hollywood is synonymous with the Film Industry.
 I have nothing against transplants of course, but I'm a native Angeleno and this is one of the most populous and geographically large metropolises in the world.
 Saying that the whole city is the film industry is like saying all of the Bay Area is the Tech Industry or all of New York is Wall Street.
 It may be the loudest and most externally visible part of the city but it's a tiny minority of the actual people living here.
 By a similar token, you believe that LA is a terrible place.
 You'll find no sympathy from me.
 I insta-block anyone that mentioned living in "Hell-A." You live here.
 Appreciate it, damnit.